abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 out of suffering.

-So whether we’re investigating our moods or working with the defilements, mindfulness is key.
+So whether we’re investigating our moods or working with the defilements, mindfulness is the key.
 It’s what replaces madness with sanity.

 # Everything Is Mind-Attended